 5 – Inside Bruce the Shark, The Seas with Nemo & Friends, Epcot

-Editor’s Note: During the phased reopening of Walt Disney World, Bruce’s room and photo spot are temporarily unavailable.
+Editor’s Note: Bruce’s room and photo spot are temporarily unavailable.

 Say it with me.
 “Kids are friends, not food!”
 While visiting Nemo and Friends, don’t miss your chance to stuff your kids into a shark’s mouth!
 The “fun” of hearing your kids argue while they jostle and shove to get their spot is priceless!
 To be fair, Bruce’s mouth is more like a slide, so an adult will need to help younger children stay put!
 Also, the room is also quite dark, so have your flash ready!